rhq-project/samples/README.md

-This repository is supposed to contain samples around RHQ
+# This repository is supposed to contain samples around RHQ

 We encourage everyone to submit samples that may be useful for others

-- cli scripts
+* CLI scripts
-- usages of the REST api
+* usages of the REST api
-- ..
+* alert sender plugins
+* ...